DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

  * Never enter same value twice.

-* Go to source
+* Go to source.

-* Minimize number of inputs (only expose key parameters)
+* Minimize number of inputs (only expose key parameters).

-* Know what is being held constant
+* Know what is being held constant.

 ###Flex Constantly